Code-Institute-Submissions/Lockdown-Cocktail-V2/README.md

 #### Features Left to Implement:
 * To include the ingredients list for each cocktail within the cards that pop up when a user either clicks the 'Cocktail Generator' or searches for a cocktail.
 * Another section on the main page including a set of static cards or perhaps a carousel of cards including cocktail names, images, recipes and ingredients for users to be inspired.
+* To be able to have multiple cocktails displayed from search bar.
+For example, if they input rum, it would display a set of rum based cocktails available from the database.

 ### Technologies Used
 * HTML5